Mississippi Highway 149: Route description

-Wiggins

 MS 149 begins at an intersection with US 49 south of Wiggins in Stone County, heading north along two-lane undivided South Magnolia Drive.
 The road passes through a mix of woodland and industrial and business areas.
 Farther north, the highway comes to an interchange with MS 26, at which point MS 149 becomes concurrent with MS 29.
 The two highways continue north and pass businesses as a three-lane road with a center left-turn lane a short distance to the west of Kansas City Southern Railway's Gulfport Branch line.
 The name of the road changes to North Magnolia Drive at the College Avenue intersection.
 MS 29 splits from MS 149 by heading east while MS 149 curves northwest along with the railroad tracks and passes through wooded residential and commercial areas as a two-lane road.
 The tracks head further from the road as it continues through woods and development before MS 149 passes to the west of industry and comes to its northern end at another intersection with US 49 north of Wiggins.

-Mount Olive

 MS 149 begins at an intersection with US 49 south of Mount Olive in Covington County, heading north-northwest on two-lane undivided South Main Street.
 The road runs through woodland with some homes and enters Mount Olive, where it comes to an intersection with MS 35.
 The highway runs northwest through wooded neighborhoods before it passes businesses and parallels Canadian National Railway's Beaumont Subdivision line along Main Street.
 MS 149 turns west-northwest away from the tracks and gains median parking spaces as it runs through the downtown area of Mount Olive.
 Past downtown, the road becomes a two-lane divided highway as it heads past homes.
 MS 149 leaves Mount Olive and heads northwest on two-lane undivided Old Highway 49 North through wooded areas with some fields and homes, ending at another intersection with US 49.